JessicaNeary/react-redux-boilerplate/README.md

-# A starter webpack project for React
+# A starter webpack for React and Redux

-This is a starter project that uses webpack to transpile and bundle ES6 React code.
+This is a starter boilerplate for a React/Redux application that uses webpack to transpile and bundle ES6.
+It uses a mock database file that is served on port 3000.
+The client side application is on port 8080.
+Also includes tape and enzyme testing frameworks.
 To use, clone this repo and then `npm install`.

-To start the development server with a watcher that refreshes your browser, run `npm start`.
+To start the development application with a watcher that refreshes your browser, run `npm run dev`.
 The assets built by webpack are placed in `server/static`.
-This folder is defined as a static folder in an Express.js server that can be started with `npm run server`.
+To run the server, run `npm start`

 Additional components should be placed in `client/components`.